caleb531/dotfiles/README.md

 ## Configuration scripts

-For configuring fresh OS X installs, I have also created a serious of scripts which automatically configures my shell, sets my preferred OS X preferences, and installs packages, among other tasks.
+For configuring fresh OS X installs, I have also created a series of scripts which automatically configure my shell, set my preferred OS X preferences, and install packages, among other tasks.
 All of these scripts are located within the `config/` directory.
 You can run these scripts altogether using `config-all.sh`, or individually by executing the respective script.

 Generally, it is most useful to execute `config/create-symlinks.sh`, which will forcefully create/update the respective symlinks to these dotfiles within your